oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

-As an example, if a City datatype with name, elevation, and location properties contains a Coordinate datatype with latitude and longitude properties, one could say that Coordinate is contained_by City without changing the  model.
+As an example, if a City datatype with name, elevation, and location properties contains a Coordinate datatype with latitude and longitude properties, one could say that Coordinate is "contained by" City without changing the  model.
 The association direction is always container to contained, or referencing to referenced.
 A City instance with this graph direction is serialized as: